-It's easy to get started developing Ruby on Rails apps that run on the App Engine flexible environment.
-Because the apps you create run on the same infrastructure that powers all of Google's products, you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.
+Get started developing Ruby on Rails apps that run on the App Engine flexible environment.
+The apps you create run on the same infrastructure that powers all of Google's products, so you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.

 This tutorial assumes you are familiar with Rails web development.
 It walks you through setting up Cloud SQLfor MySQL with a new Rails app.
 You can also use this tutorial as a reference for configuring existing Rails apps to use Cloud SQL for MySQL.